-Article 16 - Form of the examinations and the manner of testing in general
+Article 16 - Form of the examinations and the manner of testing in general (Art.
+7.13 Section 2, Subsections h and I WHW)

-- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide.
+- Examinations (oral, written or otherwise) are taken in the manner described in the study guide.
 In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner prescribed may be deviated from the prescribed form.
 If an examination is taken via online proctoring, this will take place in accordance with the TU Delft Online Proctored Examination Regulations. - 2.
 The study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
-A student may participate in an examination for a course no more than twice in one academic year, with the understanding that registration for an examination without timely withdrawal counts as participation. - 4.
-In special cases, the Board of Examiners may deviate from the provisions of the above sections 1 to 3 in favour of the student.
+A student may participate in an examination for a course no more than twice in one academic year, with the understanding that registration for an examination without timely withdrawal counts as participation.

+4. In special cases, the Board of Examiners may deviate from the provisions of the above sections 1 to 3 in favour of the student.